ROXX — Cryptocurrency Landing Page

 Board for freelance & contract work

-This is a landing page exploration for new cryptocurrency gold coin.
+My rebound shot for cryptocurrency gold coin landing page.
 Don't forget to press (L) if you like it ❤️ and feel free to comment. 💬

 3D Illustrations by Lesya Vyshelesa